How to Survive a Storm (an ASL poem):

 Stim (open captioned and audio described):

-Stim is a short film about stimming, the self-regulatory, repetitive actions that autistic people take.
+Stim is a short film about stimming, the self-regulatory, repetitive actions that autistic people engage in.
 Stimming is often marked by educators and parents as odd, and attempts are made to extinguish it.
-This fresh perspective focuses on the perspective autistic people take on stimming–which is to revel in it as a source of joy, regulation, and involvement with the world.
+This film features the perspective autistic people take on stimming–which is to revel in it as a source of joy, regulation, and involvement with the world.

 This film won the PK Walker Innovation Award at the 2018 Superfest International Disability Film Festival, and was an official selection at the 2018 Santa Cruz Film Festival.

 Rewriting Love fights back against the continued oppression and violence perpetrated against the LGBT+ community by showing the humanity of members of this marginalized community.
 Featuring the amazing true stories of families who have redefined themselves to include transgender, asexual, bisexual and other members of the LGBT+ community, this film is family-friendly.
 Through interviews with families and individuals, Rewriting Love will provide hope and concrete evidence that it is possible to redefine families to include LGBT+ members and to navigate the coming out process in a way that doesn’t fracture family bonds, but rather reinforces them.
 Rewriting Love was an official selection at the 2017 Monarch International Film Festival.

 Rewriting Love can be viewed online for free: https://www.youtube.com/watch?v=EQ-xCN50OC8

 Jay Safakish, Production Coordinator & Social Media Specialist